 District 1 black bear hunters (GMUs 101 - 117) are required to complete WDFW's online bear identification test each year and carry proof that they have passed.
 Bear identification information can be found on the Bear Identification Program website.
 Fall black bear season dates have been extended and bag limits have increased in eastern Washington, hunters now have the opportunity to start hunting August 1 throughout the state and the bag limit has increased to two bears.
 Hunters must purchase a second bear tag to harvest a second bear.
-Spring permit levels for 2021 will be announced in the winter of 2020.
+As of this writing, there will be no spring bear permits available for the 2023 season.